MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 ## Recommendations

 - If you're changing many UPNs within your organization, make the UPN changes in batches to manage the load on the system.
-Each SharePoint site to which a user has permission will need to be updated with the new UPN.

 - If possible, apply changes before a weekend or during non-peak hours to allow time for the change to propagate and not interfere with your users' work.